zmois/aqi-python/README.md

 This project uses date from www.AirNow.gov - the U.S. Environmental Protection Agency (EPA) AirNow program that provides forecast and real-time observed air quality information across the United States, Canada, and Mexico.
 AirNow receives real-time air quality observations from over 2,000 monitoring stations and collects forecasts for more than 300 cities.

-## Installation & Running

-An AirNow API account is required to obtain the API keys and get access to the web services and data feeds.
-Sign up for an account on the Log In page to get started. https://docs.airnowapi.org/login

-### Technical Summary
+## Technical Summary

 - Python 3.8
 - Visual Studio Code
+- Windows

+## Installation

+In the beginning, an AirNow API account is required to obtain the API keys and get access to the web services and data feeds.
+Go to https://docs.airnowapi.org/login and Request an AirNow API Account.
+Once the account is created, API Keys will be granted.
+The API key must be saved in keys.py file: *API_KEYS = "XXXXXXXX-XXXX-XXXX-XXXXXXXXXXXX"*

+- Clone or Download the project
+- Create the virtual environment and install program dependencies from 'requirement.txt'
+- Open the code in Visual Studio Code and run the code by 'python requestAQI.py' command

+OR

-**The following Python packages need to be installed:**
+If the following Python packages are already installed
    - requests
    - pandas
    - matplotlib
   - seaborn

-## Project Overview
+simply download the requestAQI.py file and run the code by 'python requestAQI.py' command.

+## How to Run

-The search is performed by entering the Date and Zip Code.
-Result will be shown as plot for Air Quality Index (AQI) - levels of ozone, particle pollution, and other common air pollutants on the same scale, the higher the AQI rating, the greater the health impact.
+1. The search is performed by entering the Date and Zip Code.
+Program starts with the prompt:
+**Please choose a date (YYYY-MM-DD format):**
+**Please choose a Zip Code (XXXXX):**

-- For Real-time air quality observations input today's date
+- For Real-time air quality observations use today's date as input date
-- For Historical air quality observations input any date in the past
+- For Historical air quality observations use any date in the past as input date
-- For Air quality forecasts input tomorrow's date
+- For Air quality forecasts use tomorrow's date as input date

 **NOTE:** Forecasts are not necessarily available for all reporting areas.
 In addition, the forecast for each reporting area is unique:
   * Forecasts may not be issued every day or may be seasonal (e.g. winter or summer only).
   * Forecasts may cover from one to six days.
   * Forecasts may cover one or more pollutants (e.g. ozone, PM2.5).
   * Forecasts may include an AQI number (e.g., 51) or simply an AQI category (e.g., Moderate or Unhealthy).

-All search results are saved as the csv file.
+2. When the search is complited results are saved in the 'results' folder under unique name as the csv files.
 The Real-time observations and Historical observations are visualized as Seaborn bar plots and saved in the png format.
 The Forecast observations are represented as table and saved in png format.

+3. Program will contunue with the prompt:
+**"Would you like to search for different date or Zip Code?
+Enter y for Yes and n for No:"**
-Some examples of typical search AQI results stored in the results folder.
+When 'Yes' option is chosen the new search is performed and new search results are saved in the 'results' folder.
+But when the 'No' option is chosen program stops with the prompt "Have a good day!"

 ## Requirements: